Aslan ibn Shahmardan: Early years

+He was born in 1781 in Kumukh to Shahmardan (Shaykh Mardan) bek, second son of Muhammad Khan of Gazikumukh; who detested his half-brother Surkhay because of their father's love towards him, as his mother was not from a noble family.
+Fatali Khan of Quba used this rivalry between brothers, granting Shaykh Mardan a part of a Kura district up to Kabirek, which earlier belonged to Derbent Khanate, and revenues of Guney district that belonged Quba in 1776.

-After the death of his father in 1788, he was declared the ruler, but already in 1789 he was overthrown by his uncle Surkhay II, the owner of Gazikumukh.
-As a result, Aslan fled to Iran and from there he moved to the Ottoman Empire. for some time he was in the service of the pasha of the eyalet of Childir.
+Shaykh Mardan's death - which according to Russian historian Komarov, happened not later than Fatali's - was perfect ground for Surkhay to invade Kura plain and depose his minor nephews.
+As a result, Aslan fled to Iran and from there he moved to the Ottoman Empire.
+For some time he was in the service of the pasha of the eyalet of Childir.

 In 1803, Aslan Khan began secret negotiations with the Russian commander Ivan Gudovich about accepting citizenship of the Russian Empire in exchange for the return of property and his possessions to Kurakh.
 In 1809 he arrived at V. Repin, the commandant of Baku.
 In the same year, together with the Russians he took part in a military campaign in southern Dagestan, where he defeated his cousin Nuh-bey.

 However, during 1812 there were border skirmishes with the sons of Surkhay II.
 At the same time, Aslan's brothers Hasan-aga and Fatali-aga managed to escape from Gazikumukh to Kurakh.